Athletics Federation of Pakistan: National Championship

 In addition to a regular event at the National Games, AFP organizes National Athletics Championships for men and women in junior, senior, and master categories.

 National Athletics Championships

 National Athletics Championships are held annually around the month of April and serve as the national championship for the track and field events in Pakistan.

-The 50th edition will take place in 2021 with 14 teams Pakistan Army, Pakistan Air Force (PAF), Pakistan Navy, Pakistan WAPDA, Pakistan Railways, Higher Education Commission (HEC), Punjab, Sindh, Khyber Pakhtunkhwa, Balochistan, Islamabad, Azad Jammu and Kashmir, FATA and Gilgit Baltistan.
+The 50th edition took place in 2021 with 14 teams Pakistan Army, Pakistan Air Force (PAF), Pakistan Navy, Pakistan WAPDA, Pakistan Railways, Higher Education Commission (HEC), Punjab, Sindh, Khyber Pakhtunkhwa, Balochistan, Islamabad, Azad Jammu and Kashmir, FATA and Gilgit Baltistan.